anyoptimization/pymoo/doc/source/index.rst

 If you intend to use *pymoo* for **any** profit-making purposes, please contact `Julian Blank <http://www.cse.msu.edu/~blankjul/>`_.

 We are currently working on a paper.
-Meanwhile, if you have used our framework for research purposes, please cite us with:
+Meanwhile, if you have used our framework for research purposes, please cite us:

 ::